mako-framework/docs/08_learn_more/00_image_manipulation.md

 $image->apply(new Border(new Color(0, 0, 0, 127), size: 10));
 ```

-Here's list of the included image operations:
+Here are all of the included image operations:

 | Class                | Description                                                    | Gd | ImageMagick |
 |----------------------|----------------------------------------------------------------|----|-------------|